Hydrocortisone: Uses and Safety Considerations

 The Bottom Line

 Hydrocortisone belongs to a class of medicines called corticosteroids.
 It is available in various forms, including topical creams, pills, and suppositories.
 It is often used to treat eczema, hemorrhoids, bug bites, mild sunburns, and rashes.
-Because it may cause fetal harm, using hydrocortisone during pregnancy is not recommended.
+Because it might cause fetal harm, using hydrocortisone during pregnancy is not recommended.

 corticosteroid medication next to stethoscope and prescription